-The data writer is used by the publishing application code to pass values to the DDS.
+A data writer is used by the publishing application code to introduce samples for distribution.
 Each data writer is bound to a particular topic.
 The application uses the data writer's type-specific interface to publish samples on that topic.
 The data writer is responsible for marshaling the data and passing it to the publisher for transmission.